ilasjc/ilasjc/new-americans.md

 ### General Resources

-[Agency for New Americans (ANA)](http://www.anaidaho.org) helps refugees achieve self-sufficienty in their new lives by providing the skills, education, and support necessary during their resettlement period.
+[Agency for New Americans (ANA)](http://www.anaidaho.org) helps refugees achieve self-sufficiency in their new lives by providing the skills, education, and support necessary during their resettlement period.

 [Disability Inclusion](https://www.womensrefugeecommission.org/disabilities/disability-inclusion) offers lessons and recommendations for engaging persons with disabilities during humanitarian work